hynrbf/mairobot-docs/MaiRobot.md

 - Turn right by N degrees: await WheelController.right_turn(N) \
   (Default: 90° if N is not specified)

-- Basic Math Addition, Subtraction, Multiplication and Division If responce is more than 100 i will respond 'Sorry, I cannot calculate numbers that total more than 100.'
+- Basic Math Addition, Subtraction, Multiplication and Division \
+  If result of the math operations is more than 100 then it will respond 'Sorry, I cannot calculate numbers that total more than 100.'

 When Mai robot is asked beyond the basic movements it will just respond 'I am not able to do that now.'.